ADITYAVOFFICIAL/Fortuna/README.md

    - Select the digital assets you want to include (cryptocurrencies, NFTs, etc.).

 2. Personalization:
-   - Designate the red envelope's purpose or occasion.
+   - Designate the GiftBox's purpose or occasion.
    - Generate a unique link associated with the gift pool.

 3. Sharing the Gift: